Holon (Equinox album)

 Holon is the only album by electro-industrial and drum and bass band Equinox, released in 1998 by Hypnotic.
 Equinox was a side project of Canadian industrial musicians Bill Leeb and Chris Peterson of Canadian industrial band Front Line Assembly.

-The album spawned the vinyl-only single Contact, including a remix of the title track and album track "Phenomena".
-Tracks from Holon also found their way onto the compilations Cryogenic Studios and Cryogenic Studio, Vol. 2 both of which are collections of tracks from Front Line Assembly and related projects.
+The album spawned the vinyl-only single "Contact", including a remix of the title track and the album version of "Phenomena".
+Remixes of tracks from Holon appeared on the compilation Cryogenic Studios and original tracks from the album appeared on Cryogenic Studio, Vol. 2, both of which are collections of tracks from Front Line Assembly and related projects.